 Take photos of the Red River right at the foot of the bridge

-Another super hot check-in location in Hanoi that you should not miss is the Red River located right under the bridge.
-Here, you can hunt for extremely poetic virtual photos, with the vast blue sky and lush green grass background.
+Another super-hot check-in spot in Hanoi you should not miss is the Red River, right under the bridge.
+Here, you can hunt for highly poetic virtual photos with a vast blue sky and a lush green grass background.

 Besides checking in virtually at the Red River bank, you can also organize camping and BBQ right outdoors.
 Everyone gathers together, eats, drinks, and breathes fresh air.